About neighbourhood planning

 There is no requirement on communities to prepare a neighbourhood plan, but they are seen as a good option for communities as they demonstrate a willingness to engage positively in managing and influencing growth.
 They are given the same weight in considering planning applications as any other adopted plan, once they have had a successful examination and referendum and been ‘made’ by the council.

 The formal process of preparing a neighbourhood plan is set out in the Neighbourhood Planning Regulations 2012 (as amended) which can be viewed here:

 - The Neighbourhood Planning (General) (Amendment) Regulations 2015

 - The Neighbourhood Planning (General) and Development Management Procedure (Amendment) Regulation 2016

-The 2016 changes mean that where a relevant body proposes their neighbourhood area to follow their parish boundary the local authority must designate the neighbourhood area and is no longer required to advertise and consult on it.
-This was to help speed up the initial stages of plan making.
-Information and guidance on neighbourhood planning
+The 2016 changes mean that where a relevant body (such as, but not exclusively a parish or town council) proposes their neighbourhood area follows their local council boundary, the local authority (South Gloucestershire Council) must designate the neighbourhood area and is no longer required to advertise and consult on it.
+This was introduced to help speed up the initial stages of plan making.

 Background information and evidence available from the council

-A variety of information (community profiles, flooding information, archaeological data, listed buildings and sites of nature conservation interest) for those preparing a neighbourhood plan is available from the council’s web site.
+A variety of information including community profiles, flooding information, archaeological data, listed buildings and sites of nature conservation interest, for those preparing a neighbourhood plan, is available from the council’s web site.
 Information can be accessed from the council’s Evidence Base or the Historic Environment Record online.

 - Communities and Local Government Neighbourhood Planning